made-ml-in-prod-2022/julia_korpusova/README.md

 #### Dataset "Heart Disease Cleveland UCI" is described in notebooks/EDA.ipyng

-Use Amazon s3 for data
+Use Amazon s3 for downloading data.
+Data load when run train_pipeline.

 ## Installation